carbon-language/carbon-lang/llvm/docs/AMDGPUUsage.rst

 For full list of supported instructions, refer to "SOPP Instructions" in ISA Manual.

-Unless otherwise mentioned, little verification is performed on the operands of SOPP Instrucitons, so it is up to the programmer to be familiar with the range or acceptable values.
+Unless otherwise mentioned, little verification is performed on the operands of SOPP Instructions, so it is up to the programmer to be familiar with the range or acceptable values.

 Vector ALU Instruction Examples